 ably strategise without set plan;

-ably shutting without bolts,
+ably shutting without bolts, yet stay locked;

-ably knotting without rope,
+ably knotting without rope, yet stay tied.

 always help people,

-always help beings,
+always help the world,

 Therefore, able people train others